gulvarol/surreal/README.md

 *Note: There are some monster shapes in the dataset which were not cleaned before training.
 Some subjects spotted by visual inspection are `18`, `19`, `143_21`.*

 ## 2. Create your own synthetic data

+*Note June 2021: Check the [surreact](https://github.com/gulvarol/surreact) repository for code that works with more recent versions of libraries (e.g., Blender 2.92).*

 ### 2.1.
 Preparation
 #### 2.1.1.
 SMPL data